SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_3/Activity_3.md/Printing_Patterns_B.md

    *  4.1.
 If the input is valid (numeric or greaterthan zero), go to step 5.

    * 4.2.
-If the input is invalid (non- numeric or lessthan zero), Print "Invalid input" and goto step 10.
+If the input is inv, go to(non- numeric or lessthan zero), Print "Invalid input" and goto step 10.

 Step 5. **Initialize** a loop